Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 1. Submit your RTB1 application form

-Complete the official Right to Buy application form (RTB1) and send it to your council landlord.
-You can download the form from GOV.UK or request one from your council.
-Joint tenants can apply together, and up to three family members who have lived with you for at least 12 months can be included.
+Fill in the official Right to Buy application form, the RTB1, and send it to your council landlord.
+You can download it from GOV.UK or ask your council for a copy.
+Joint tenants can apply together, and you can include up to three family members who have lived with you for at least 12 months.

 - 02